ozzyzhou99/LA-Wildfire-Model/README.md

 3. Click **Setup** to initialize the environment, then **Go** to start the simulation.
 4. Optionally, configure and run **BehaviorSpace** experiments to collect batch results.

-## Results

-* Simulation outputs (CSV) are saved in the `data/` folder.
-* Use R or Python analysis scripts from `scripts/` to generate visualizations and statistical summaries.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
-See `docs/CONTRIBUTING.md` for guidelines.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.